Wudddi/HealthTrackerApp/README.md

 - **Interactive Random Food**: Shake the phone to get random food suggestions.
 - **User-Friendly Interface**: Simple and intuitive UI with Bootstrap for a visually appealing design.
 - **Photo Functionality**: Capture photos or upload from the library to associate with food and drink items.
+- **Location Tracking**: Automatically record the location when adding a daily record.

 ## Screenshots

 ### All Records